ubolonton/twisted-csp/README.md

 # TODO
 - Proper implementation of channel operations (each channel needs to keep track of pending readers/writers).
 The current implementation simply polls repeatedly.
 While it may appear to work, it is (at least) not efficient.
+- Closeable channels.
 - Support for selecting over all channel operations, instead of just taking.
+- More fine-grained control of processes.
 - More examples.

 # Limitations